 Location: Killam Library G28

-Hours: Monday-Thursday, 8:30 a.m.-6:00 p.m.
-Friday, 8:30 a.m.-4:00 p.m.
+Hours: Monday-Thursday, 8:30 a.m6:00 p.m.
+Friday, 8:30 a.m4:00 p.m.

+Phone: (902) 494-2836

 E-mail: access@dal.ca

 Website: www.dal.ca/access

-The Student Accessibility Centre (Halifax Campus) and the Student Success Centre (Agricultural Campus) serve as Dalhousie's centres of expertise on student access and accommodation.
-The work of our access centres is governed by Dalhousie's Student Accommodation Policy, to best support the needs of our students.
+The Student Accessibility Centre (Halifax Campus) serves as Dalhousie's centre of expertise on student access and accommodation.
+The work of our access centre is governed by Dalhousie's Student Accommodation Policy, to best support the needs of our students.
 We advise students who require accommodation to ensure full access to their on-campus living and learning communities.